JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 git diff >../../packages/ui/emulationstation/patches/005-mypatch.patch
 ```

-After patch is generated, one can rebuild an individual package, see section above.
-The build system will automatically pick up patch files from `patches` directory.
+After the patch is generated, rebuild an individual package by following the section above.
+The build system will automatically pick up patch files from the `patches` directory.
 For testing, one can either copy the built binary to the console or burn the whole image on SD card.

 ### Building an image with your patch
 If you already have a build for your device made using the above process, it's simple to shortcut the build process and create an image to test your changes quickly using the process below.
 ```
 # Update the package version for a new package, or apply your patch as above.
 vim/emacs/vscode/notepad.exe
-# Export the variables needed to complete your build, we'll assume you are building AMD64, update the device to match your configuration.
+# Export the variables needed to complete your build.
+We'll assume you are building AMD64; update the device to match your configuration.
 export OS_VERSION=$(date +%Y%m%d) BUILD_DATE=$(date)
 export PROJECT=PC ARCH=x86_64 DEVICE=AMD64
 # Clean the package you are building.